Kathryn L. Conway

 Partner

 Kathryn (“Kate”) Conway formally joined our firm in 2011.
-She is a trial lawyer and handles a variety of personal injury and wrongful death cases, including Medical malpractice , Automotive accidents , Trucking negligence, Premises liability and Product liability.
+She is a trial lawyer and handles all varieties of personal injury and wrongful death cases, specializing in Medical malpractice , Automotive accidents , Trucking negligence, Premises liability and Product liability.

-Kate has tried cases in both State and Federal Court, including a recent medical malpractice case alongside partner Larry Rogers, Jr. that resulted in a $4.6 million verdict.
-Kate also recently handled a complex medical malpractice case involving a cardiac procedure, which resulted in a recovery of $6.45 Million for her client.
+Kate has tried cases in both State and Federal Court, including a recent medical malpractice case that resulted in a $8.05 million verdict.
+Kate also recently handled a complex medical malpractice case involving a cardiac procedure, which resulted in a recovery of $6.45 Million, a negligence/premises case resulting in a $3.85 Million settlement and an automobile-pedestrian case resulting in a $1.95 Million settlement for her clients.

 Professional Awards & Memberships

 In every year since 2014, Kate has been selected as an Illinois Super Lawyers Rising Star, a distinction that is limited to fewer than 2.5% of the attorneys in Illinois.
+In 2024, Kate was recognized as a LawDragon 500 Leading Plaintiff Consumer Lawyer.
 Similarly, in each year since 2015, Kate was named an Illinois Emerging Lawyer, an honor bestowed on less than 2% of all lawyers licensed in Illinois.
+In 2023, Kate was named a Best Lawyers in America in Plaintiffs Personal Injury Litigation and Plaintiffs Medical Malpractice Law.
+In 2022, Kate received an Award for Excellence in Pro Bono Service from the US District Court for the Northern District of Illinois.
+In 2021, Kate was recognized as one of the Top 50 Women in the Law by the Chicago Daily Law Bulletin.
 In 2020, Kate was named one of the top 10 Emerging Women Lawyers in the State of Illinois.
 In 2019, Kate was named one of the 40 Lawyers Under 40 in the State of Illinois.
 She was selected from a group of more than 1,500 nominations.
-In 2018, Kate was appointed a Fellow of the American Bar Foundation, a global honorary society of lawyers who have demonstrated outstanding leadership in the profession and service to society.
-Appointments are limited to one percent of the lawyers admitted to practice in the United States.

-Kate is active in several bar associations including the Women's Bar Association of Illinois, the Illinois Trial Lawyers Association, the Illinois State Bar Association, the Chicago Bar Association, and she also serves on Loyola’s Alumni Board of Governors.
-In 2020, Kate will be installed as President of the Women’s Bar Association of Illinois and will be the youngest woman in the Association’s 105-year history to lead the organization.
+Kate is active in several bar associations including the Women’s Bar Association of Illinois, the Illinois Trial Lawyers Association, the Illinois State Bar Association, the Chicago Bar Association, and she also serves on Loyola’s Alumni Board of Governors.
+In 2020, Kate was installed as President of the Women’s Bar Association of Illinois and was the youngest woman in the Association’s 105-year history to lead the organization.
 Kate is regularly asked to speak and teach other lawyers through seminars put on by these associations.

 Kate graduated from Loyola University Chicago School of Law with Certificate in Advocacy.
 During law school, she earned numerous awards related to trial practice and appellate advocacy, including the Friedman Award for Outstanding Performance in Trial Practice, Loyola’s Intra-School Moot Court Competition Best Oralist Award, National Runner-up in the Child Welfare & Adoption Law Moot Court Competition, and the Second Best Oralist Award in the Welfare & Adoption Law Moot Court Competition.